Monroe Park Campus programs

 A student who is enrolled at VCU is in “good standing” until such time the student is placed on academic warning, probation or suspension.
 Students should consult their program of study regarding specific academic standards constituting good standing in the program.

 A student is placed on academic warning when the student’s cumulative GPA falls below 2.0 (grade C) at the conclusion of any semester of attendance — fall, spring or summer.
 Notification of warning appears on the student’s academic record.
 A degree-seeking student on academic warning may not enroll in more than 14 credits per semester of attendance except under unusual circumstances and with the permission of the dean or designee of the school or college in which the student is enrolled.
-A nondegree-seeking student on academic warning may not enroll for more than 11 credits per semester of attendance.
 A student remains on academic warning for one semester of attendance, at the end of which time the student must obtain a minimum cumulative GPA of 2.0.
 Failure to achieve this GPA results in academic probation.

 A student is placed on academic probation when the student’s cumulative GPA falls below 2.0 for two successive semesters of attendance, including summer sessions.
 Notification of probation appears on the student’s academic record.

 A degree-seeking student on academic probation may not enroll in more than 13 credits per semester of attendance.
-A nondegree-seeking student on academic probation may not enroll in more than 11 credits per semester of attendance.
 Students on academic probation are expected to improve their cumulative GPA by achieving a minimum semester GPA of 2.0 during each semester of attendance.
 A student who achieves a minimum cumulative GPA of 2.0 is removed from academic probation.
 Failure to achieve a 2.0 semester GPA while on probation results in academic suspension.

 Notification of suspension appears on the student’s academic record.
 The student also receives a letter from the Office of Records and Registration stating the conditions of the suspension.
 Academic suspension indicates the student has a record of continued unsatisfactory progress.